Viva Ned Flanders: Plot

-Mr. Burns's Casino (from the episode "$pringfield") is about to get demolished; however, confusion over whether demolitions are supposed to involve implosions or explosions results in the casino being blasted into a huge dust cloud.
+Mr. Burns's Casino (from the episode "$pringfield", which was moved along with the rest of the city in "Trash of the Titans" for reasons that Homer doesn't get the chance to articulate) is about to get demolished; however, confusion over whether demolitions are supposed to involve implosions or explosions results in the casino being blasted into a huge dust cloud.
 The family goes to the car wash to get rid of the dust, and when Homer is there, he sees Ned Flanders get a senior discount.
 Homer thinks Ned is lying about his age and tries to expose him at church, but Ned proves he really is 60 years old.
-People are impressed that Ned looks so young for his age and remark that he must take exceptional care of himself, but when Ned says that he resists all major temptations and follows the three "c"s of success — clean living, chewing thoroughly, and "a daily dose of vitamin Church!" — they start to pity him for having never, in their view, truly lived at all.
-Ned reluctantly agrees with this and asks Homer to teach him the secret to his lust for life.
+People are impressed that Ned looks so young for his age and remark that he must take exceptional care of himself, but when Ned says that he follows the three "c"s of success — clean living, chewing thoroughly, and "a daily dose of vitamin Church!" — they start to pity him for having never, in their view, truly lived at all.
+Ned reluctantly agrees with this.
+After failing on his own initiative to live more freely, Ned asks Homer to teach him the secret to his lust for life, which Homer agrees to do in after Ned gives him power of attorney and agrees to do pretty much everything Homer tells him to do.

-Homer takes a nervous Ned on a gambling trip to Las Vegas, Nevada.
+Homer takes a nervous Ned on a gambling trip to Las Vegas (having briefly forgotten that Mr. Burns' Casino had just been demolished).
 When they arrive, they see Captain Lance Murdock (from "Bart the Daredevil") doing one of his stunts, and Homer chooses to volunteer, and survives (although Murdock is again badly injured).
-After, Ned confesses to Homer his feelings of blood lust during the stunt.
+Ned is shocked that he was captivated and more shocked that he kind of wanted to see Homer get blown to pieces during the stunt.
 They wander into a casino called "Nero's Palace" and begin to play roulette.
 Ned protests against games of chance because of Deuteronomy 7, but Homer ignores him and takes the reference as a lucky number.
-They win, but immediately lose all they won.
+They lose everything but Homer is not bothered by this, to Ned's further amazement.
 They then go to the casino's bar, and Ned gives into temptation and gets drunk on white wine spritzers.